stellalph/WORK_DAY_SCHEDULER/README.md

 ## REFERENCES

   - The Materials from The Unit Ahead : The Third Party APIs which includes the Moment.js Cheat Sheet.
+  - Google and Microsoft Edge for various ideas.

 ## ACCEPTANCE CRITERIA